How Encouraging Your Employees to Continuously Develop Their Skills Builds Organisational Capability

 What are the impacts on building organisational capability if you don’t encourage your employees to continuously develop their skills?

-And we have to stress that you should be encouraging continuous skill development in your employees.
-A one-time bout of skill development is useful only once.
+We simply can’t stress enough that you should be encouraging continuous skill development in your employees.
+A one-time bout of training is largely useful only once.
 After that, industry trends move on, technologies change, and those learned capabilities become obsolete once more.

 Related Reads on This Topic